-- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs increased in the past week while ILI activity at sentinel GPs remained below the range of values usually seen at this time of year. - There were 13 influenza cases reported to the Department of Health in the past week. - Non-influenza virus detections at PathWest remained stable in the past week, with the exception of SARS-CoV-2.
+- Indicators of influenza activity continued to increase in the past week. - ILI presentations at EDs increased in the past week while presentations at sentinel GPs decreased. - The number of influenza cases reported to the Department of Health remained high with 1,378 cases in the past week. - Non-influenza virus detections at PathWest increased in the past week.